 Family Literacy Day

 Family Literacy Day takes place every January 27th to raise awareness about the importance of reading and engaging in other literacy-related activities as a family.
 Since 1999, thousands of schools, libraries, literacy organizations and other community groups have taken part in the initiative.
-ABC creates free learning and promotional resources for anyone that wants to get involved.
-Taking time every day to read or do a learning activity with children is crucial to a child’s development, improving a child’s literacy skills dramatically, and can help a parent improve their skills as well.
+This year, Family Literacy Day activities will be happening in CDSBEO schools from January 23rd to January 31st.

-In addition to the great resources by ABC Life Literacy Canada, here are a few more great ideas for promoting Literacy at home!
+In addition to the great resources from our partners at ABC Life Literacy Canada, here are a few more great ideas for promoting Literacy at home!

 Slumber Party Book Club